Trump’s credit card interest rate cap: Method in the madness?

 The credit card cap, alongside other announcements, is intended to address concerns about the high cost of living in the US, the Journal reported.
 Trump is expected to set out more details in a speech at the World Economic Forum in Davos next week.

-Yet Trump might have a point.
-Look at Europe, where across the European Union most countries cap rates for consumer credit to levels not hugely different to Trump’s proposed 10%.
-This is partly based on current consumer credit regulation, including the new version of the Consumer Credit Directive (CCD2) that requires member states to “ensure that consumers cannot be charged with high rates or total cost of credit”.
-But in many countries, it’s far more deep-rooted than the CCD2, based on long-standing principles of law and on national culture.
+Across the European Union most countries cap rates for consumer credit to levels not hugely different to Trump’s proposed 10%.
+This follows national and European consumer credit regulation, including the new version of the Consumer Credit Directive (CCD2) that requires member states to “ensure that consumers cannot be charged with high rates or total cost of credit”.
+Often, it’s deep-rooted, based on long-standing principles of law and on national culture.

-The challenge is how to change the culture of consumer credit.
 Caps in the European Union work because they typically fit the culture in member states.
 They address extremes of market behaviour, not norms.
-The alternative of conduct regulation, as employed by the FCA and the US CFPB, and covering affordability, treating customers fairly, and ensuring good consumer outcomes, may be well-intentioned, but it leads to masses of bureaucracy and seems to move the market only very slowly.
+The alternative of conduct regulation, as employed by the FCA in the UK and the US CFPB - covering affordability, treating customers fairly, and ensuring good consumer outcomes - creates bureaucracy and its effectiveness is unclear.